Relativity theory in time-space: Introduction

-is a \emph{random time-space model}.
+\begin{defi} Let $(K_\tau \mbox{ , }\tau\geq 0)$ be a random function defined as an element of the Kolmogorov's extension $\left(\Pi \mathcal{K}_0, \hat{P}\right)$ of the probability space $\left(\mathcal{K}_0, P\right)$.
+We say that the generalized space-time model with the random function is a \emph{random time-space model}.
 Here $\alpha_0(K_\tau)$ is a random variable with truncated normal distribution and thus $(\alpha_0(K_\tau) \mbox{ , } \tau\geq 0)$ is a stationary Gaussian process.
 We call it the \emph{shape process} of the random time-space model. \end{defi} It is clear that a deterministic time-space model is a special trajectory of the random time-space model.
-The following theorem is essential. \begin{theorem}[\cite{gho4}] For a trajectory $L(\tau)$ of the random time-space model, for a finite set $0\leq \tau_1\leq \cdots \leq \tau_s$ of moments and for a $\varepsilon >0$ there is a deterministic time-space model defined by the function $K(\tau)$ for which
+The following theorem is essential. \begin{theorem}[\cite{gho4}] For a trajectory $L(\tau)$ of the random time-space model, for a finite set $0\leq \tau_1\leq \cdots \leq \tau_s$ of moments and for $\varepsilon >0$ there is a deterministic time-space model defined by the function $K(\tau)$ for which

 \end{theorem} An important consequence of Theorem 1 is the following: \emph{ Without loss of generality we can assume that the time-space model is deterministic.}

 \begin{defi} For two vectors $s_1+\tau_1$ and $s_2+\tau_2$ of the deterministic time-space model we define their product with the equality